 Red Pepper Jelly

-- Fill jars.
-Carefully remove jars and lids with canning tongs, then drain jars upside down on a clean kitchen towel and quickly dry lids.
-Invert jars and immediately ladle hot jelly into jars, leaving 1/4 inch of space at top.
-(Last jar may not be full.)
-Run a clean plastic spatula between jelly and sides of jars to eliminate air bubbles.
-Wipe off rims of filled jars with a damp clean kitchen towel, then firmly screw on lids with screw bands.
+- Carefully remove warm jars and lids with canning tongs.
+Drain jars upside down on a clean kitchen towel and quickly dry lids.
+Invert jars and immediately ladle hot jelly into jars, leaving 1/3-inch of headspace at top.
+(If you have a partially-full jar, refrigerate it and use within a few weeks.)
+Gently tap the jars on the counter to release air bubbles.
+Wipe off rims with a damp, clean kitchen towel.
+Firmly screw on lids with screw bands.

 - Put sealed jars on rack in canner and add more hot water to cover by 2 inches.
 Bring to a full boil, covered, and then continue boiling with the lid on for 15 minutes.
 Transfer jars with canning tongs to a towel-lined surface to cool.
 Let cool completely, 12 to 24 hours.
 You will know the jars have sealed if the lids are concave.
 (Put any jars that haven’t sealed properly in the refrigerator and use within a few weeks.)